ChingWhee/tp/docs/UserGuide.md

 Switch to the inventory screen of the application from the main menu <br>
 Format: `inventory`

-### Switch to shopping: `shopping`
-Switch to the shopping list screen of the application from the main menu <br>
-Format: `shopping`

 ### Switch to recipe `recipe`
 Switch to the recipe list screen of the application from the main menu <br>
 Format: `recipe`

 ### Switch to main menu `back`
-Switch to the main menu from the inventory / shopping / recipe screen <br>
+Switch to the main menu from the INVENTORY / RECIPEBOOK screen <br>
 Format: `back`

 ### Exiting the program `bye`